HOEM2 Student Residence

-Because the development requires that we build tight to the lot lines, we were challenged to recuperate as much natural light and “outdoor space” as possible within the confines of the building itself.
-By carving out a notch on the south side of the ground floor, we were able to integrate an interior courtyard with a green wall that is open to the sky, brings light deep into the floor, and creates a limpid experience from the street, as one is able to peer through the front windows on Sherbourne and see across the space right to the exterior back courtyard.
+Because the development requires building tight to the lot lines, our design team was challenged to recuperate as much natural light and outdoor space as possible within the confines of the structure itself.
+By carving out a notch on the south side of the ground floor, we integrated an interior courtyard, clad on one side by a green wall, that is open to the sky and brings light deep into the main level.
+The scheme ultimately creates sightlines that run the length of the entire ground floor, from the windows that line Sherbourne Street right through to the courtyard at the rear.

 Residential units were designed with the efficacy of sailboat living quarters in mind.
-Everything is thoughtfully positioned — beds, desks, shelves, closets, kitchens, bathrooms, and large windows — to optimize space and maximize experience.
-We prioritized creating a deeply user-friendly atmosphere, one that encourages spontaneous interactions as well as quiet contemplation.
-From furniture layouts for informal gathering, to ample outlet locations and acoustical considerations, to greenery and outdoor access, our design anticipates the gamut of student needs.
-Students will also enjoy a range of amenities, including a gym, rooftop study lounge and BBQ, co-working space, laundry room outfitted with study carrels, screening and games room, conference room, various living rooms, and bike storage.
+Everything is thoughtfully positioned — beds, desks, shelves, closets, kitchens, bathrooms, large windows — to optimize space and maximize experience.
+We prioritized the creation of a tenant-focused atmosphere that encourages spontaneous interactions as well as quiet contemplation.
+From furniture layouts for informal gathering, to ample outlet locations and acoustical considerations, to greenery and outdoor access, our design anticipates the gamut of lifestyle needs.
+Students will also enjoy a range of amenities, including a gym, rooftop study lounge and BBQ, coworking space, laundry room outfitted with study carrels, screening and games room, conference room, various living rooms, and bike storage.

-Our sustainability goals are targeted to meet or exceed the Toronto Green Standards Tier 2 Version 3 (TGS2 V3), which mandates building energy performance of at least 25% better than Ontario’s Building Code requirements and low-to-zero greenhouse gas emissions.
-The design incorporates triple-glazing, a high-performance envelope with increased insulation, premium Energy Recovery Ventilators (ERV), and enhanced construction detailing to achieve optimal airtightness, increased stormwater retention via green roofs, and reduced heat island effects.
+Our sustainability targets will meet or exceed the Toronto Green Standards Tier 2 Version 3 (TGS2 V3), which mandates building energy performance that exceeds the Ontario’s Building Code requirements by 25% (at minimum) and low-to-zero greenhouse gas emissions.
+The design incorporates a high-performance envelope with increased insulation, premium Energy Recovery Ventilators (ERV), and enhanced construction detailing to achieve optimal air tightness, increased stormwater retention via green roofs, and reduced heat island effects.